monkeysm8/OSCP_HELP/README.md

   \ \_/ /\__/ / \__/\| |     /\__/ / |_| | |   \ V /| |\ V / (_| | | | |_\ \ |_| | | (_| |  __/
    \___/\____/ \____/\_|     \____/ \__,_|_|    \_/ |_| \_/ \__,_|_|  \____/\__,_|_|\__,_|\___|
 </pre>
-Kali Linux Offensive Security Certified Professional Survival Exam Guide Playbook _**`NOTE: This document reffers to the target ip as the export variable $ip.
+Kali Linux Offensive Security Certified Professional Playbook _**`NOTE: This document reffers to the target ip as the export variable $ip.
 To set this value on the command line use the following syntax: export ip=192.168.1.100`**_